CZ-NIC/knot-resolver/daemon/README.rst

    Inserts DS/DNSKEY record(s) into current keyset.
 These will not be managed or updated, use it only for testing or if you have a specific use case for not using a keyfile.

+   .. note:: Static keys are very error-prone and should not be used in production.
+Use :func:`trust_anchors.add_file` instead.

    Example output: